If you’re doing research on doing Search Engine Optimization (SEO) in fintech, you've likely got questions like:

 If you’ve worked in SEO in a separate industry, you might be interested in learning more about how the fintech industry is different.
 Here are a few ways:

-Personal finance is also a topic that’s important: getting the wrong mortgage or wrong type of investment account isn’t the same as buying furniture or opening up a new social media account.
+It’s also an industry where the stakes are high: getting the wrong mortgage or wrong type of investment account isn’t the same as buying furniture or opening up a new social media account.
 Incorrect content can have serious negative consequences.

 It’s also why content-only personal finance sites like NerdWallet, Credit Karma and Money Saving Expert are able to operate as businesses alone: they’re able to build an audience educating them on topics related to personal finance, and then monetise that online presence via partnerships and sponsorships.